Boendestodet/r3kt.dev/memory-bank/projectbrief.md

 - ✅ **NEW**: Unified chat system with contextual AI conversations and project context
 - ✅ **NEW**: Comprehensive cost tracking for chat conversations with balance deduction
 - ✅ **NEW**: Professional markdown rendering for chat messages with syntax highlighting
+- ✅ **NEW**: Comprehensive security enhancements with input sanitization and rate limiting
+- ✅ **NEW**: Accessibility service with mobile-first responsive utilities
+- ✅ **NEW**: Enhanced UI component library with form, loading, responsive, and toast components
+- ✅ **NEW**: Security testing suite with comprehensive test coverage for security features

 ## Technical Constraints
 - Must use Laravel 12 with PHP 8.3